jeenicj97/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

 Update at least 2 of your existing workflow files with a `permissions` block.

 Write in your notes: Why is it a good practice to limit workflow permissions?
 What could go wrong if a compromised action has write access to your repo?

+  #### Why is it good practice to limit workflow permissions?
+  - **Principle of Least Privilege**: Workflows should only have the access they truly need.
+  - **Reduced Attack Surface**: Minimizes the risk if an action or dependency is compromised.
+  - **Repository Integrity**: Prevents unauthorized or accidental modifications to code, issues, or pull requests.
+  - **Security Compliance**: Aligns with best practices for secure CI/CD pipelines.

+  #### What could go wrong with broad permissions?
+  - **Push malicious code** into your repository.
+  - **Modify or delete files**, breaking builds or pipelines.
+  - **Tamper with pull requests** (e.g., approving or merging without review).
+  - **Exfiltrate sensitive data** such as secrets or tokens.

+  **Bottom line**: Restricting permissions ensures workflows remain safe, predictable, and trustworthy.

 ---